BlockchainInstituteChi/shardb/README.md

 Piece of cake, right?

 ## The Constructor
-As you can see in the last example, you just need to pass a folder name to instantiate the database.
+As you can see in the last example, you just need to pass a folder name and an identifier to instantiate the database.

 ## Manipulating Records
 The shardb object supports the following operations.
 The example below shows the full create, delete, clear, flow for a simple user with a DID. (see test.js for example)